tasmota/docs/docs/Scripting-Language.md

 It is possible to "replace" internal Tasmota commands.
 For example, if a `#POWER1(num)` subroutine is declared, the command `POWER1` is processed in the scripter instead of in the main Tasmota code.

+String parameter should be passed within double quotas: `CUSTOMCMD "Some string here"`

 `=(svar)` executes a routine whose name is passed as a string in a variable (dynamic or self modifying code).
 The string has to start with `>` or `=#` for the routine to be executed.

 ```